simplefoc/simplefoc.github.io/docs/simplefoc_library/code/from_scratch.md

 There are only two important steps to be taken here, make sure you use not too high `motor.voltage_sensor_align` value to prevent too high currents.
 The rule is the same as for the `motor.voltage_limit` for the open loop.
 If you are not sure what is your phase resistance, start small: `motor.voltage_sensor_align < 1`.
 Additionally, you can define the motor phase resistance as well and then use the `motor.current_limit` variable, this variable will limit the `motor.voltage_sensor_align` and you will not have to worry about it any more.
 But if you specify the phase resistance value you will no longer be setting voltage command to the motor but current command, see [torque control docs](voltage_torque_mode) for more info.

 Second important tip is to use [monitoring](monitoring) functionality.
 This will help you to debug the possible issues that might arise and it will output the motor status during the initialization and the alignment.
-If the initialisation fails the motor will be disabled you will be able to move the motor by hand without any resistance, if the code works your motor will start spinning and you will be abele to set the voltage (current if `motor.phase_resistance` set) through the serial terminal.
+If the initialisation fails the motor will be disabled you will be able to move the motor by hand without any resistance, if the code works your motor will start spinning and you will be able to set the voltage (current if `motor.phase_resistance` set) through the serial terminal.

 <blockquote class="info"> <p class="heading">☑️ Simple test</p>
 Make sure that the motor intialisation has finished well.
-Monitoring will tell you the sensnor offset, direciton, pole pairs check and it will tell you if it has been successful or if it failed. </blockquote>
+Monitoring will tell you the sensor offset, direction, pole pairs check and it will tell you if it has been successful or if it failed. </blockquote>

 ## Step 5.
 Testing the current sense - if available
 If your setup has current sensing that is supported by the <span class="simple">Simple<span class="foc">FOC</span>library</span> then we would suggest you to still make sure that you can run at least closed-loop torque control using voltage (Step 3.) before doing this step.

-The best way to start is to add the current sensing to the code of the torque control using voltage (step 3.) and output the d and q currents to the serial terminal using monitoring.
+The best way to start is to add the current sensing to the code of the torque control using voltage (Step 3.) and output the d and q currents to the serial terminal using monitoring.

-Here is the an example of a such code:
+Here is the an example of such a code:
 ```cpp
 #include <SimpleFOC.h>